D7ry/spirv-multi-val/writeup.md

 `spirv-dis` : dis-assembler that turns SPIR-V binary code into human-readeable code.

-`spirv-val` : a standealone validator that performs semantic checking.
+`spirv-val` : a standealone validator that performs semantic checking, on spirv binary code emitted from `spirv-as`

 It is worth noting that `spirv-as` and `spirv-val` short-circuits on detecting the first error.
 So directly writing a frontend LSP that uses the existing C APIs, provides only limited results.